Causes and Treatments of Overbite

 You may have an overbite, or those around you may have this problem.
 Here is everything you need to know about this condition and its causes and treatments.

 Overbite is the teeth’ misalignment and can be defined as having the upper front teeth extend beyond the bottom front teeth.
 It is a dental condition that affects all age groups, even toddlers.
 Keep in mind that the space between the upper and bottom teeth is sometimes okay.
 However, an overlap between the upper teeth and bottom teeth of more than 2-3 mm is considered overbite.
+A small overbite or minor overbite is considered a normal bite and is common, but excessive overbite or deep bite can lead to dental problems.
+Teeth overlapping is a sign of a bad bite, which can cause functional and health issues.

 Causes and Symptoms of the Condition